Scrope v Grosvenor: Heraldic case

 In 1385, Richard II led his army on a punitive expedition to Scotland.
-During the military campaign, two of the king's knights, Richard Scrope, 1st Baron Scrope of Bolton, from Bolton in Lancashire, and Sir Robert Grosvenor from Cheshire, both realised they were using the same coat of arms, blazoned Azure, a bend Or.
+During the military campaign, two of the king's knights, Richard Scrope, 1st Baron Scrope of Bolton, from Bolton in Yorkshire, and Sir Robert Grosvenor from Cheshire, both realised they were using the same coat of arms, blazoned Azure, a bend or.
 When Scrope brought an action, Grosvenor maintained his family had worn these arms since his ancestor had come to England with William the Conqueror in 1066.

 The case was brought before the Court of Chivalry and presided over by Thomas of Woodstock, 1st Duke of Gloucester, the Constable of England.
-Several hundred witnesses were heard, including John of Gaunt, Duke of Lancaster, Geoffrey Chaucer (who spoke on behalf of Sir Richard Scrope), himself a close friend of the Duke of Lancaster and a sometime member of his court; and a then little-known Welshman called Owain Glyndŵr, who gave his evidence with others at the Church of St John the Baptist in Chester on 3 September 1386.
+Several hundred witnesses were heard, including John of Gaunt, Duke of Lancaster; Geoffrey Chaucer (who spoke on behalf of Sir Richard Scrope), himself a close friend of the Duke of Lancaster and a sometime member of his court; and a then little-known Welshman called Owain Glyndŵr, who gave his evidence with others at the Church of St John the Baptist in Chester on 3 September 1386.

 It was not until 1389 that the case was finally decided in Scrope's favor.
 Grosvenor was allowed to continue bearing the arms but they had to be within a bordure argent for difference.

-Neither party was happy with the decision so King Richard II was called upon to give his personal verdict.
+Neither party was happy with the decision, so King Richard II was called upon to give his personal verdict.
 On 27 May 1390 he confirmed that Grosvenor could not bear the undifferenced arms.
 His opinion was that the two shields were far too similar for unrelated families in the same country to bear.
 The king nevertheless decided to uphold Grosvenor's request to annul the original decision, and accordingly Grosvenor's right to bear the new arms was denied.